 Social media is another add-on area that brings value to the service.
 Integrating social media functions into your website is a fantastic way to reach even more potential clients and can also build DA - Domain Authority - which builds your website’s credibility.

-What's more, think about the long-term when deciding how to market your company.
-For example, you can pay a monthly fee for Google Ads, but this strategy is only useful in the short term.
-It's easy to over-spend on advertising, so it's best to get someone in who understands how to get the most for your money.
+What's more, think about the long-term when deciding how to choose your marketing partner.
+You can waste a lot of money on Google Ads and paid media if you don't know what you're doing, so it's best to get someone in who understands how to get the most for your money.

-Agencies will also provide other services, as previously discussed, so expect them to upwards of £1,500 per month, depending on services and time allocation.
+Agencies will also provide other services, as previously discussed, so expect them to upwards of £1,500 per month, depending on services, ROI or time allocation.

 So, how much does a website cost?

-You might have guessed at this point that the answer does depend on what you need!
+You might have guessed at this point that the answer depends entirely on 3 key factors:

-It can cost anywhere from £20 for a do-it-yourself approach up to and beyond £50,000 if you're a large business.
+It can cost anywhere from £20 for a DIY approach, up to and beyond £50,000 for a custom-built, high-converting website that's delivered by experts.

-Yet, what is undeniable is that a professional-looking website can make a long-lasting impression on your clients.
+What is undeniable is that a professional-looking website makes a long-lasting impression on your clients.
 Website visitors form first impressions in just 0.05 seconds of arriving and 75% of consumers judge a business's credibility by the design of its website.

 The longer they are on your website the better, especially when it comes to appealing to their senses and making them want something.
 Remember, you are competing against other businesses and the big technology companies like Amazon or Google.
 You might not have their budget, but it doesn't mean you can't create a lightning-fast website that will offer a fantastic user experience.